PTT Bulletin Board System: Han Kuo-Yu and FFASIC

 In April 2019, a PTT account with the username “ken4645” posted an article titled “Is Wang Jin-Pyng (王金平) and Han Kuo-Yu (韓國瑜) related to China's online warriors?”
 This article, along with several fake photos, alleged and accused that Farmers’ and Fishermen's Association South Information Center (FFASIC) and KMT presidential candidate Han Kuo-Yu received funds from China and tried to purchase Facebook pages for spreading misleading information in order to affect public opinion related to the election.
 However, the article was later proved to be false.
 The user spreading the said fake news proved to be linked to the pro-DPP group and thereafter was investigated by the prosecutor.

 Tsai Ing-wen’ dissertation

 In June 2019, the Taiwan People News published a column written by Cao Chang-Qing (曹長青) which alleged that President Tsai Ing-Wen (蔡英文) paid off officials at the London School of Economics (LSE) to obtain her Ph.D.
 This article raised thousands of comments in PTT where many netizens gave their opinions based on this news.
 However, after several months, LSE officially stated Tsai was correctly awarded a Ph.D. degree in 1984 and proved it is false.
-But the authenticity of LSE notification is in question.
+However, even after the official statement from LSE, there are still some people in question the authenticity of President Tsai's Ph.D. degree.